Doctor of Philosophy in Nursing

 All options are offered online with residency requirements at our Pittsburgh, PA, campus as well as at Trinity College in Dublin, Ireland as part of one study abroad experience.

-3-Year and 4-Year Curriculum Options
+Three-Year and Four-Year Curriculum Options

 DNP to PhD Program